EURO 2024

 Granit Xhaka: Xabi Alonso 2.0

 In his playing days, Alonso would often drop deeper between centre-backs and dictate play from there, but that was down to how his teams played.
-If Xhaka was asked to do the same, he would do it to the same exceptional standard.
+When Xhaka was asked to do the same, he would do it to the same exceptional standard.

 Watch: Xhaka the coach